 Photo by: Camille Orgel on Unsplash

-The world of writing typically has three areas: literary, academic, and technical.
+The world of writing is categorized into three areas: literary, academic, and technical.
 Our first exposure to writing is usually literary.
-As a child in school, the teacher asked us to write a story or poem about what we did over the summer.
-We were asked to be descriptive, use imaginative language, and make our story come to life.
-In high school and into college or university, we were required to produce academic works such as essays, articles, critical papers, and biographies.
-When writing academic papers, we were often told to meet a word requirement.
-As a result, we became conditioned to take 5000 words to say something that might only take 500 words.
+As a child in school, the teacher asked us to write a story or a poem about what we did over the summer break.
+We were asked to be imaginative, use descriptive language, and make our story come to life.
+In high school and college or university, we were required to produce academic works such as essays, articles, critical papers, and biographies.
+When writing academic papers, we were often told to meet a word count requirement.
+As a result, we became conditioned to take 500 words to say something that might only take 50 words.

 Our first exposure to technical writing is usually in the workplace.
-As part of our jobs we are asked to write procedures, reports, and proposals.
-Technical writing has different characteristics and a different purpose when compared to literary or academic writing.
+As instructional designers, part of our job includes writing procedures, lesson plans, and job aids.
+No surprise then, that technical writing has both a different purpose and different characteristics compared to literary or academic writing.

-These ten tips are important to keep in mind when writing technical content like training materials:
+These ten tips are important to keep in mind when writing technical content for training materials:

-1. Use a simple format to speed up reading and avoid confusion for the learner.
+- Use a simple format to speed up reading and avoid confusion for the learners.

-2. Number the instructional points to provide flow and order to the document.
+- Number the instructional points to provide flow and order to the instructional document.

-7. Create technical documents that can be used on the job whenever possible.
-These job aids will support job performance.
+- Create technical documents that can be used as job aids whenever possible.
+These job aids will support on–the–job performance.

-9. Use an attractive appearance.
-Learners will more likely use a technical document that is visually appealing.
+- Use an attractive appearance.
+Learners are more likely to use a technical document that is visually appealing.

-10. Use thought-provoking questions and statements where possible to help engage the learner and encourage them to think about the material.
+- Use thought-provoking questions and statements where possible to engage the learner and encourage them to think about the material.

-It is important to realize when writing technical documents, we are not writing novels.
-Our job is to convey job related knowledge and skill using fewer words and the least amount of reading possible.
-Following these ten tips will help you create meaningful, relevant, and effective training materials.
+It is important to realize when writing technical documents, or training materials, that we’re not writing novels.
+Our job is to convey job–related knowledge and skill using fewer words and less descriptive language, while being as succinct as possible.
+Following these tips will help you create meaningful, relevant, and effective training materials.